kristopherjohnson/Markingbird/README.md

 This library provides a [Markdown](http://daringfireball.net/projects/markdown/) processor written in [Swift](https://developer.apple.com/swift/) for OS X and iOS.
 It is a translation/port of the [MarkdownSharp](https://code.google.com/p/markdownsharp/) processor used by [Stack Overflow](http://blog.stackoverflow.com/2009/12/introducing-markdownsharp/).

-The port currently passes all of the test cases in MarkdownSharp's `SimpleTests` and `ConfigTest` test suites.
+The port currently passes all of the test cases in MarkdownSharp's `SimpleTests`, `ConfigTest`, and `MDTestTests` test suites.
 However, it has not been extensively tested or used in production applications.
 If you find issues, please submit bug reports and fixes.

 ## How To Use It